udacity/artificial-intelligence/Projects/3_Adversarial Search/README.md

 import pickle
-from isolation import Isolation state = Isolation() my_data = {state.board: 57}  # opening book chooses the middle square
-with open("data.pickle", 'wb') as f:
+from isolation import Isolation state = Isolation() my_data = {state: 57}  # opening book always chooses the middle square on an open board with open("data.pickle", 'wb') as f:
     pickle.dump(my_data, f)
 ```

 ### Option 3: Build an agent using advanced search techniques (for example: killer heuristic, principle variation search (not in lecture), or monte carlo tree search (not in lecture))

 - Create a performance baseline using `run_search.py` to evaluate the effectiveness of a baseline agent (e.g., an agent using your minimax or alpha-beta search code from the classroom)
 - Use `run_search.py` to evaluate the effectiveness of your agent using your own custom search techniques
 - You must decide whether to test with or without "fair" matches enabled--justify your choice in your report

 **Hints:**
 - If the results are very close, try increasing the number of matches (e.g., >100) to increase your confidence in the results